Dtownsend117/Language-Translator/README.md

 A python module that can be used to translate a variety of languages There are a few things needed to be done before you can use this module:
--Create the fcntl python file and place it in the directory (refere to the fcntl.txt file) -Install the googletrans pip package
+-Create the fcntl python file and place it in the directory (refere to the fcntl.txt file) -Install the googletrans, translate, and langdetect pip package

+This module will not only translate languages, but give you the option to view the supported languages

 So far these are the supported languages (106): (along with the language code)